 Quercetin Side Effects to Watch Out For

-If you or someone you know is taking any of these medications as treatment, avoid taking quercetin supplements without talking to your physician.
-Taking quercetin alongside these drugs can lead to contraindications:25
+If you or someone you know is taking any of these medications as treatment, avoid taking quercetin supplements without talking to your physician or doctor first.
+Taking quercetin alongside these drugs can lead to contraindications:35

 Antibiotics: There are concerns that quercetin can decrease the effectiveness of certain antibiotics.